zipeng-liu/devHouse/README.md

 Breakdown of Work:

 Example below:
-March 9th (First Sprint Complete)
+March
-Aless Wei:
+Armaan Brar:
 I worked on the following tasks:

-1. <implement formValidater> - to check if user's input for login is either empty or incorrect
+1. <Implemented post routes> -
 2. <serializeUser and deserializeUser> - to store user data needed in the session
 3. <deserializeUser> - This task is responsible for xyz functionality.